imagineLife/big-site/content/k8s/in-depth/k8s-on-gce-vms.md

 - Allowing some firewall details
 - allow access to some cloud apis
 - bunch of other details I did not care about, shot in the dark a bit here
+- i named my "cp" to resemble "controlplane"
+## VM K8s Setup
+Once the vm is "setup" by gce, ssh into the machine.
+### SSH Into the Machine
+- navigate to the gce "console": This can be cumbersome and complicated if you've "messed around" a bit with this GCE setup - mine is a "compute engine"
+- There will be a left-hand nav bar with "VM instances" - click that to see a "list" of vms... should be this one
+- find the "row" that lists this single vm && find the `Connect` header - there should be a bold `SSH` in there - click that!!
+- a new window popped up on mine after waiting a few seconds - thought the thing was broken